 - During this period of time the patient wears a temporary denture or bridge.

-- Once the implant has become integrated into the bone, the gums are reopened and a mounting post is attached to the implant.
+- Once the implant has become integrated into the bone, a mounting post is attached to the implant.

 - Finally a crown is fabricated over the post and either cemented or screwed into place.

 You care for them just like you do your natural teeth.
 You brush and floss the implant at least twice a day, and do not pick your teeth with metal objects.
 Avoid chewing on hard objects or extremely sticky food.
 Additional cleanings of up to four times per year may be necessary to ensure that you retain healthy gums.